aldenhinden/CodingPortfolio/README.md

 two-phase commit strategy so that commands can be executed across shard groups.
 </p>
 <p>
-Please reach out to me via email at aldenhinden@gmail.com or aghs@cs.washington.edu for code.
+Please reach out to me via email at <a href="aldenhinden@gmail.com">aldenhinden@gmail.com</a> or aghs@cs.washington.edu for code.
 I would be happy to discuss this project further as it was one of my favorites, and this is a very succinct description.
 </p>
 </details>